 Increases the share of individual trips

-To be alone is a situation traditionally regarded as a temporary one until the appearance of the right person, although that perception changes and there is no longer such a big problem in being "only associated".
-The rate of marriages is declining, and the population alone - those who have never married and those who are divorced - is increasing in volume and as a percentage of the population.
+Being alone is traditionally seen as temporary until the right person appears, although that perception changes and there is no longer such a problem in being "single partner."
+The marriage rate is declining, and the single population - those who have never married and those who are divorced - is increasing in volume and as a percentage of the population.

 Asia causes many consumer trends in travel, including this one.
 Agoda has made a report on individual travelers for 2018 and found that Millennials and Generation Z are the categories among which they are most likely to travel alone, while in the West, individual travel is more widespread among Boomers and Generation X.

-The UK is experiencing a similar growth - ABTA found that in 2018, more than one in six people took their vacation on their own, an increase of three times in just seven years.
+The UK is experiencing similar growth - ABTA found this in 2018, with more than one in six people taking a holiday on their own, a threefold increase in just seven years.

-This year's individual travel trend is evolving according to the turmoil around bleisure (the combination of business travel and leisure travel).
-Almost all business trips are individual trips, so when these trips are extended and in the leisure time, then they become individual trips.
+This year's individual travel trend is evolving depending on the hustle and bustle around bleisure (the combination of business and leisure travel).
+Almost all business trips are individual trips, so when these trips are extended and in the leisure sphere, then they become individual trips.